-One of the most unpredictable environments in the Healthcare Industry is the Emergency Department, ED.
-We have all been there, spending countless hours in a waiting room only to finally receive medical attention in a hallway, or if you were lucky enough to make it to an examination room, you sat hopeless, wondering if a doctor even knew that you existed.
-Excessive patient wait times can be tolling on the patient both physically and emotionally; affecting the morale of the patient, doctors, nurses and medical staff.
-Let’s take a look at some of the most common contributing factors (and their implications) which lead to one of America’s biggest challenges in the healthcare community today; optimizing the ED to reduce patient wait times and increase overall efficiency.
+One of the most unpredictable environments in the Healthcare Industry is the Emergency Department: the ED.
+We’ve all been there, spending hours in a waiting room only to finally receive medical attention in a hallway, or if you were lucky enough to make it to an examination room, you sat wondering if a doctor even knew you existed.
+Excessive patient wait times can be tolling on the patient both physically and emotionally, while also affecting the morale of the doctors, nurses and medical staff.
+Let’s take a look at some of the most common contributing factors (and their implications) which lead to one of America’s biggest challenges in the healthcare community today: optimizing the ED to reduce patient wait times and increase overall efficiency.

-So how can these excessive wait times be addressed when dealing with such variability?
+How can excessive wait times be addressed when dealing with such variability?

-For years, many healthcare professionals have turned to traditional simulation tools in an effort to gain operational foresight and have struggled to rectify the key issues that contribute to excessive patient wait times and poor operational efficiency.
-In theory, these simulation tools seem to be an adequate option to explore when looking to achieve a solution to such operational setbacks, but why is it that so many of these projects have failed?
+Many healthcare professionals have turned to traditional simulation tools in an effort to gain operational foresight, but have struggled to rectify the issues that contribute to excessive patient wait times and poor operational efficiency.
+In theory, these simulation tools seem to be an adequate option to explore when looking to achieve a solution to such operational setbacks, so why have so many of these projects failed?

-Unlike the previously mentioned approach, Simcad Pro is the only patented dynamic technology that eliminates the fundamental draw back encountered using traditional simulation tools; the coding requirements.
-This next generation functionality brings users back to the core of process improvement, allowing for immeasurable breakthroughs in simulation modeling and optimization alike...
+Unlike the previously mentioned approach, Simcad Pro Health is the only patented dynamic technology that eliminates the fundamental drawback encountered using traditional simulation tools: coding requirements.
+This next-generation functionality brings users back to the core of process improvement, allowing for breakthroughs in simulation modeling and optimization alike.

-The Simcad ROI: Summary of results using dynamic simulation to improve the ED
+The Simcad Pro Health ROI: Summary of results using dynamic simulation to improve the ED